halamah/aspnetcorekafka/README.md

 # AspNetCore.Kafka

-A messaging infrastructure for Confluent.Kafka and AspNetCore.
+A messaging infrastructure on top of Confluent.Kafka and AspNetCore.

 # Features